pcoet/pcoet.github.io/_posts/2019-12-01-py-quickstart.md

 A virtual environment is a Python environment such that the Python interpreter, libraries, and scripts installed into it are isolated from those installed in other virtual environments, and (by default) any libraries installed in a “system” Python, i.e., one which is installed as part of your operating system.

-Common installation tools such as Setuptools and pip work as expected with virtual environments.
+Common installation tools such as [Setuptools](https://setuptools.readthedocs.io/en/latest/) and [pip](https://pypi.org/project/pip/) work as expected with virtual environments.
 In other words, when a virtual environment is active, they install Python packages into the virtual environment without needing to be told to do so explicitly.

-Creation of virtual environments is done by executing the command venv:
+You create a virtual environment with the `venv` command:

 ```shell
 python3 -m venv /path/to/new/virtual/environment